smolijar/gitwiki-thesis/src/analysis.md

   With sufficient authorization or administration access, user can edit ACL for given repositories.
   For each registered user and individual repository a read write access can be explicitly allowed or disallowed.

+### Non-functional requirements

+- NF-1\. **Storage**

+  The system will store all data only in a set of git[@git] repositories on single server machine.
+  That includes the wiki content itself as well as e.g. ACL.
+  System might use the server's FS for reasonable exceptions (SSH keys, cache files etc.)

+- NF-2\. **UI**

+  The system will provide WUI as well as an SSH direct access to git repositories.
+  For non-trivial administration tasks CLI is offered (e.g. adding user).
+  System's CLI should not substitute simple git commands.

+- NF-2\. **Platform**

+  The system will be implemented in JS (web interface) and Node.js (server-side).